claire-west/svstudio-manual/docs/note-properties/alternate-phonemes.md

 ## Alternate Phonemes

-When an alternate phoneme is selected, an different articulation or pronunciation will be used during rendering.
-The results of this setting will vary with each singer.
+When an alternate phoneme is selected, a different articulation or pronunciation will be used during rendering.
+The results of this setting will vary with each voice database.

 ![Alternate Phonemes](/img/note-properties/alternate-phonemes.png)

 ## Phoneme Strength

-Phoneme Strength will modify the dynamics of individual phonemes within a note.
+Phoneme strength will modify the dynamics and emphasis of individual phonemes within a note.

 ![Phoneme Strength](/img/note-properties/phoneme-strength.png)